Computer Science

 • MET CS 472: Computer Architecture

-Prerequisites: MET CS 232 or consent of instructor.
-Computer organization with emphasis on processors, memory, and input/output.
-Includes pipelining, ALUs, caches, virtual memory, parallelism, measuring performance, and basic operating systems concepts.
-Discussion of assembly language instruction sets and programming, as well as internal representation of instructions.
+Prerequisites: MET CS 232 and MET CS 248.
+Learn computer organization with an emphasis on processors, memory, and input/output.
+You will explore concepts such as pipelining, ALUs, caches, virtual memory, parallelism, measuring performance, and basic operating systems.
+Assembly language instruction sets and programming, as well as internal representation of instructions, will also be discussed.

 • MET CS 473: Introduction to Software Engineering